ChamikaraM/ARShooter/README.md

 # 🎮 About

-**Catch the Conan** is a prototype mobile app designed as a fun learning project to explore **augmented reality (AR)** development.
+**AR Shooter** is a prototype mobile app designed as a fun learning project to explore **augmented reality (AR)** development.
 This basic AR game, inspired by *Pokemon GO*, aims to make shopping more exciting!
 Players can find hidden objects in supermarket posters and earn 🎉 discounts offered on specific days.
 This app was built for educational purposes to learn AR development.
 It includes a working prototype of the game, and many advanced features are ideas proposed for future versions.

 ---